Port Regis Prep School

 Not for: Seriously shrinking violets, although I am assured that children who may struggle at first are nurtured and ultimately thrive.
 Parents who demand aesthetic perfection – yes, I have met a few – the school isn’t super-glam, nor are there month-long cricket tours to Brazil or South Africa.
 These are shunned in favour of more local sports tours to a school in Jersey.
 Not for those who aren’t keen on going on to boarding school.
 While Port Regis welcomes those who want to be exclusively day pupils, nearly all Year 7 and Year 8 children board and almost 100% go on to boarding school at 13.

 Dare to disagree?
-You can arrange a visit at any time, but the next Open Morning is Saturday 24 February 2018 9.30-11.30am.
+You can arrange a visit at any time, but the next Open Morning is Saturday 9 February 2019, 9.30-11.30am, followed by their Scholarship Morning on Sat 2 March.
+There is also an Open Morning for The Hive (Early Years) on Friday 1 March, 10.30am-11.30am.
 Book here.